-Link your card or wearable and request your U-Pass BC each month before you travel.
+Link your card and request your U-Pass BC each month before you travel.

 A U-Pass BC gives students access to bus, SeaBus and SkyTrain services within Metro Vancouver, as well as discounts on West Coast Express.

 All eligible students pay for their U-Pass BC as part of their student fees.
 By having everyone contribute to the program, the cost per student is significantly lower.

 Through a partnership between the Province of British Columbia and TransLink, the U-Pass BC program is open to all public, post-secondary schools across Metro Vancouver.
 Participation is determined by student referendum at each eligible institution.

 List of participating post-secondary institutions

 Ten post-secondary institutions in Metro Vancouver currently participate in the program:

 University of British Columbia

 What are the objectives of the U-Pass BC Program?